risingwavelabs/awesome-stream-processing/00-get-started/01-ingest-kafka-data.md

 ### Connect to RisingWave

-run the following code to connect to RisingWave.
+Run the following code to connect to RisingWave.

 ```terminal
 psql -h localhost -p 4566 -d dev -U root